China Sourcing Agents

 USB-C Hub & Docking Station (OEM)

-OEM USB-C hub and docking station with HDMI 4K@60Hz, USB-A 3.0, and Power Delivery passthrough.
-Custom branding from 300 units for consumer electronics and tech accessory brands.
+OEM USB-C hub and dock, HDMI 4K@60Hz, USB-A 3.0, Power Delivery passthrough.
+Custom branding from 300 units for consumer electronics brands.

 USB-A ports 2× USB-A 3.0 (5Gbps)